 In your view, what aspects of open banking systems should we focus on to protect Canadian consumers effectively?

 Do you have other comments to make about open banking or its regulation?

-Thank you for your collaboration.
 Please return the completed questionnaire by Friday, December 20, 2019 to: